akthammomani/AI_powered_heart_disease_risk_assessment_app/Notebooks/README.md

 The repository is structured as follows:

-- `Data_wrangling_pre_processing/`: Contains notebooks for data cleaning and preprocessing.
+- `Data_wrangling_pre_processing`: Contains notebooks for data cleaning and preprocessing.
-- `Exploratory_Data_Analysis/`: Contains notebooks for exploratory data analysis.
+- `Exploratory_Data_Analysis`: Contains notebooks for exploratory data analysis.
-- `Modeling/`: Contains notebooks and scripts for building and evaluating machine learning models.
+- `Modeling`: Contains notebooks and scripts for building and evaluating machine learning models.